du-lab/Trace/README.md

 ### Adjust Parameters
+Reference parameter descriptions at: https://drive.google.com/file/d/1sFaYOJhUzy4CGAyHIkhhx4Vdc1x7Sx9x/view?usp=sharing Check `MasterConfig.py` for all variables that are adjustable, such as necessary file paths.
-Reference parameter descriptions at: https://drive.google.com/file/d/1sFaYOJhUzy4CGAyHIkhhx4Vdc1x7Sx9x/view?usp=sharing Change any parameter using the params object:
+Change any parameter using the params object:
 ```
 from MasterConfig import params